RHSMcLain/XV-Swarm-2024/README.md

     <summary>
         <b>Description of XV-Swarm-24</b>
     </summary>
     <p>The objective of this class was to create and program swarm drones ourselves.
 For the first few weeks of class, we worked on building the drones using a parts kit.
 To legally fly the drone, we needed approval for multiple FAA and school district waivers, some of which had to be revised.
-We also created the necessary code from scratch, including the keyboard and flex stick controls, the communications from the Arduino to the flight controller, the access point, and the base station.</p>
+We also created the necessary code from scratch, including the keyboard and flightstick controls, the communications from the Arduino to the flight controller, the access point, and the base station.</p>
 </details>

 <details>